 Cromolyn sodium (Nasalcrom,), a mast cell inhibitor, is used to prevent allergic symptoms like runny nose or itchy eyes.
 Cromolyn sodium must be started 1-2 weeks before pollen season and continued daily to prevent seasonal allergy symptoms.
 The response is not as strong as that of corticosteroid nasal sprays.

 - How mast cell inhibitors work: These drugs prevent the release of histamine and other chemicals that cause allergic symptoms from mast cells when an individual comes into contact with an allergen like pollen.

 - W ho should not use these medications: Individuals who are allergic to any components of the nasal spray or eye drops should not take mast cell inhibitors.

 - Use: Frequent dosing is necessary, since the effect only lasts up to 8 hours.
 Mast cell inhibitors are available as nasal sprays to prevent runny nose or eye drops for itchy eyes.

 - Drug or food interactions: Since these drugs have little or no effect beyond the area applied, they are unlikely to interact with other drugs.

 - Side effects: Contact lenses should not be worn if using eye drops.
-Eye drops may cause stinging, burning, redness, and, possibly, severe swelling of eyes.
+Eye drops may cause stinging, burning, redness, and, possibly, puffy eyes.
 Nasal congestion, sneezing, itching, nosebleeds, and burning have been reported with use of cromolyn sodium nasal sprays.